sachinkumar04/terraform-mini-pro-v2/README.md

 How to Configure A Service In A Private Server Using Ansible & Creating A Load Balancer In AWS
 NOTE: if you have any questions or want to add to this blog. you can message me through E-mail.

+I reply faster to people that are subscribed to my newsletter!!

+Conclusion
+If you loved this blog post give it a like, comment, and don’t forget to click on the follow button.

+And if you would love to get an update on the two interesting blogs I will be posting this week then you should sign up for my newsletter right here!!

+Terraform
+AWS
+Cloud Computing
+Infrastructure As Code
+Cloud
+81

+3

+Nwokolo Emmanuel
+Written by Nwokolo Emmanuel
+244 Followers
+I am a Cloud Engineer, I love sharing easy solutions to problems that I found difficult.
+Interested in Open Source | twitter: twitter.com/CloudTopG

+Follow

+More from Nwokolo Emmanuel
+How To Install and Set Up Laravel, Nginx, and MySQL With Docker Compose on Ubuntu 20.04 Nwokolo Emmanuel
+Nwokolo Emmanuel

+How To Install and Set Up Laravel, Nginx, and MySQL With Docker Compose on Ubuntu 20.04 Learn the 7 easy steps to install and set up laravel with Docker-compose on ubuntu 20.04 12 min read
+·
+Feb 10, 2023
+223

+2

+How To Install Prometheus and Grafana On Your Cluster Using Terraform and Helm.
+Nwokolo Emmanuel
+Nwokolo Emmanuel

+How To Install Prometheus and Grafana On Your Cluster Using Terraform and Helm.
+Learn the simple steps to installing prometheus and grafana on your cluster using terraform!
+7 min read
+·
+Apr 25, 2023
+60

+2

+Discover The 3 Steps To Creating An IAM User With Access & Secret Access keys For Terraform Scripts Nwokolo Emmanuel
+Nwokolo Emmanuel

+Discover The 3 Steps To Creating An IAM User With Access & Secret Access keys For Terraform Scripts In this blog you will discover proven methods that help you set up an environment that is comfortable for terraform to run command to AWS
+7 min read
+·
+Jan 25, 2023
+71

+7 Easy Steps to Configure A Private Nginx Server Using Ansible & Creating A Load Balancer In AWS Nwokolo Emmanuel
+Nwokolo Emmanuel

+7 Easy Steps to Configure A Private Nginx Server Using Ansible & Creating A Load Balancer In AWS The only blog you will ever need to understand the configuration of an Nginx server using ansible, bastion host and a load balancer!
+16 min read
+·
+Jan 5, 2023
+125

+3

+See all from Nwokolo Emmanuel
+Recommended from Medium
+Three flavors of Terraform iteration
+Marc Dougherty
+Marc Dougherty

+Three flavors of Terraform iteration
+I was writing a Terraform module to create a Google Cloud Load Balancer with an arbitrary set of GKE services as backends.
+To achieve this…
+4 min read
+·
+May 22, 2024
+3

+GitOps on AWS EKS: Building a CI/CD Pipeline with Jenkins & ArgoCD Divyam Sharma
+Divyam Sharma

+GitOps on AWS EKS: Building a CI/CD Pipeline with Jenkins & ArgoCD Deployment of Microservices application with EFK stack on Amazon EKS, leveraging the power of Jenkins, ArgoCD, and Helm.
+8 min read
+·
+Mar 22, 2024
+10

+Lists

+Natural Language Processing
+1477 stories
+·
+989 saves
+Auto Scaling with CloudWatch Scaling Alarms using Terraform Mattiamazzari
+Mattiamazzari

+Auto Scaling with CloudWatch Scaling Alarms using Terraform Auto Scaling is an effective way to improve availability and reliability of applications.
+You can increase the number of EC2 instances when…
+12 min read
+·
+Apr 14, 2024
+7

+Getting Started with Atlantis on GKE for Terraform Automation with GCP Workload Identity Wade Xu
+Wade Xu

+Getting Started with Atlantis on GKE for Terraform Automation with GCP Workload Identity In this comprehensive guide, we’ll take you on a journey to set up Atlantis on Google Kubernetes Engine (GKE) with a focus on Terraform…
+6 min read
+·
+Jan 2, 2024
+2

+1

+Creating a Terraform Module for S3 Remote Backend with DynamoDB State Locking Deniz Yilmaz
+Deniz Yilmaz

+Creating a Terraform Module for S3 Remote Backend with DynamoDB State Locking Configuring Amazon S3 for State File Storage and DynamoDB for Reliable State Locking 6 min read
+·
+Jan 29, 2024
+7

+Terraform S3 Backend Best Practices (revised)
+Jason Bornhoft
+Jason Bornhoft

+Terraform S3 Backend Best Practices (revised)
+How to set up a secure Terraform backend using AWS S3 + DynamoDB 6 min read
+·
+Nov 30, 2023
+8

+See more recommendations
+Help

+Status

+About

+Careers

+Press

+Blog

+Privacy

+Terms

+Text to speech

+Teams